NEW: "We're hoping that these protests and demonstrations will be peaceful. We know they are coming," says Chicago pastor

-Laquan McDonald was walking down a Chicago street the night of October 20, 2014, carrying a 4-inch knife and behaving erratically, authorities said.
+Laquan McDonald was walking down a Chicago street the night of October 20, 2014, carrying a four-inch knife and behaving erratically, authorities say.

-A police officer told the 17-year-old to drop the knife, but he didn't listen and the officer fired on him out of fear for his life, according to a police union spokesman.
+A police officer told him to drop the knife.
+He didn’t listen, and the officer fired on him out of fear for his life, according to a police union spokesman.

-On Thursday, a judge in Chicago ordered the city to release by this Wednesday the police dashcam video that shows the shooting.
+On Thursday, a judge in Chicago ordered the city to release no later than November 25 the police dashcam video that shows the shooting.
 For months, the city has fought attempts to have the video released to the public, saying it could jeopardize any ongoing investigation.

-Initially Chicago city officials tried to prevent the release of the video.
-But Cook County Judge Franklin Valderrama denied a request by the city's attorneys to issue a stay in his decision while they appeal to the Illinois Appellate Court.
+However, in issuing his 18-page decision, Cook County Judge Franklin Valderrama said the city failed to prove that claim.
+Valderrama also denied a request by the city’s attorneys to issue a stay in his decision while they appeal to the Illinois Appellate Court.